 About Cross-Border Challenges

 Cross-border regions are characterized by a dense network of connections between at least two different ecosystems.
 Neither side of the border can function properly without the other.
 While these cross-border regions account for 40% of EU territory, 30% of its population, and 30% of the European GDP, they face a multitude of challenges for actors in (higher) education, the business sector, and society.
-These challenges coincide closely with the Sustainable Development Goals (SDGs) defined in the Agenda 2030 of the United Nations.
-These issues are at the heart of the European Union’s cohesion policy and are a condition for successful regional integration.
-Based on our shared experiences in facing these challenges, four focus areas guide the activities of the European Cross-Border University.
+Based on our shared experiences in facing these challenges, four focus areas guide the activities of Across.
 They can only be tackled through inter- and trans-disciplinary cooperation with contributions from all disciplines (e.g. including Social Sciences, Engineering, Economics, Artificial Intelligence, and Natural Sciences) crossing disciplinary borders in the process.

 Across Seeks to Tackle Four Focus Areas of Cross-Border Challenges

 Education in Cross-Border Contexts